 As chief science officer, Maria C. Carrillo, Ph.D., sets the strategic vision for the global research program of the Alzheimer's Association.
 Under her leadership, the Association is the world's largest nonprofit funder of Alzheimer’s research and an internationally recognized pioneer in convening the dementia science community to accelerate the field.
-As a noted public speaker, Dr. Carrillo plays an instrumental role in the Association’s efforts to lobby both the public and private sectors for increased funding for the disease.

 Dr. Carrillo oversees the implementation of the Association's growing portfolio of research initiatives, including the Alzheimer's Association International Conference® (AAIC®), the world's largest and most influential dementia science meeting, and the Research Roundtable, which enables international scientific, industry and government leaders to work together to overcome shared obstacles in Alzheimer's science and drug development.
 Additionally, Dr. Carrillo is a co-principal investigator for the Alzheimer's Network for Treatment and Diagnostics (ALZ-NET), which is designed to track the long-term clinical response and safety outcomes of enrolled patients being treated with novel FDA-approved Alzheimer's therapies.

 As an internationally respected Alzheimer's expert, Dr. Carrillo has been featured in numerous international media outlets, including The New York Times, The Wall Street Journal, TIME magazine and "NBC Nightly News with Lester Holt."
-Dr. Carrillo sits on the governing board of the Global Brain Health Institute and is on the advisory committee for the World Health Organization Dementia Setting Priorities & Portfolio Analysis.
+Dr. Carrillo sits on the governing board of the Global Brain Health Institute and serves on the Board of Directors of the GHR Foundation.

-In honor of her extensive contributions to the advance of Alzheimer's disease clinical trials, Dr. Carrillo received the 2020 Lifetime Achievement Award in Alzheimer's Disease Therapeutic Research from the Clinical Trials on Alzheimer's Disease.
-In addition, she is the recipient of the 2018 Alumnae Award from Northwestern University, which recognizes an outstanding alumna who has brought honor to the university through significant contribution and national recognition in her field.
+In honor of her extensive contributions to the advance of Alzheimer's disease clinical trials, Dr. Carrillo received the 2020 Lifetime Achievement Award in Alzheimer's Disease Therapeutic Research from the Clinical Trials on Alzheimer's Disease Conference.
+In addition, she is the recipient of the 2019 Alumnae Award from Northwestern University, as well as the 2023 Alumni Award from the University of Illinois' College of Liberal Arts and Sciences.